Key Stage 3

 The first component is focused on computer systems covering the physical elements of computer science and the associated theory.
 Systems architecture, memory and storage will be looked at, along with networks, topologies, security and aspects of social and legal concerns.

 This component is focused on the core theory of computer science and the application of computer science principles including languages, algorithms, computational logic, high and low level programming as well as the representation of data.

 3. Programming Project

 This is the non-exam assessment component where students will be challenged by a range of stimulating and engaging tasks to apply the knowledge and skills they have previously learned.
 Programming techniques, design, development and efficiency will be looked at along with testing and evaluation.

-The lessons will be a varied combination of both computer theory and of learning coding concepts using the Python coding language.
-Pupils must be willing to extend their programming skills outside lessons using an online tutorial system.
+The lessons will be a varied combination of both computer theory and learning coding concepts using the Python coding language.
+Students must be willing to extend their programming skills outside lessons using an online tutorial system.

 The practical part of the course relies heavily on mathematical concepts and the confident use of logic and algebra.
 Students who are not expected to achieve a grade 6 in GCSE Mathematics will find the course challenging.